applied-systems-biology/jipipe-website/content/documentation-java-api/parameter-type/_index.md

 ```

 {{% notice warning %}}
 Do not forget to register all algorithm parameter types.
-ACAQ5 will throw an error if it detects a missing parameter registration.
+JIPipe will throw an error if it detects a missing parameter registration.
 {{% /notice %}}
 {{% notice tip %}}
 There is an overload of registerParameterType that takes the matching list directly and automatically generates the ID, name, and description.